-Of course, being able to apply knowledge and understanding in this way helps learners to develop their appreciation and understanding of the connections between the different elements of learning in these qualifications.
-You should encourage them to apply their learning across the qualification to help make their curriculum relevant and meaningful, and better prepare them to go on to employment or further study in engineering.
+It will be possible for learners to make other connections between other units over and above the unit containing the key tasks.
+We have indicated where these links are in each unit and this may help also with planning teaching and delivery.
+You should encourage learners to apply their learning across the qualification to help make their curriculum relevant and meaningful, and better prepare them to go on to further study in science.